-How to find the right electricity plan for you
+How to find a suitable electricity plan for you

 There are many ways to find better prices, every provider must produce a fact sheet to break down each of the deals they offer3.
-You could talk to door-knocking salespeople to gathering online quotes from each individual electricity provider, but the easiest way is to use iSelect to compare electricity plans side by side.
+You could talk to door-knocking salespeople to gathering online quotes from each individual electricity provider, but the easiest way is to use iSelect to compare electricity plans from our range of providers*.